 - Are there any brochures or other printed material that I can take home with me?

 In addition to the questions that you've prepared to ask, don't hesitate to ask any additional questions that occur to you during your appointment.

 What to expect from your doctor

-- Were there any special events or circumstances that happened before or at the same time that your symptoms developed?
+- Did any special events or circumstances happen before or at the same time that your symptoms developed?

 - Have you received any treatment yet?

 - Have your symptoms been continuous or do they come and go?